-Wheatgrass shots and other health elixirs are basically the snake oil of the 21st century
+Do wheatgrass, ginger, turmeric and other "health" shots actually work?

 Even though fruit juices may be packed with vitamins, they can be loaded with natural, or even added, sugars and sweeteners.

-"As far as juice shots go, I actually think having a shot of juice (assuming 1 or 2oz) is often a better idea than an 8 or 16 oz cup," Buckingham said.
-"It's a good idea to limit fruit juice, even if it's fresh, to 4oz per day since most fresh vegetable juices have apple and/or carrot added to them, both of which have a fair amount of sugar.
+"As far as juice shots go, I actually think having a shot of juice (assuming 1 or 2 ounces) is often a better idea than an 8- or 16-ounce cup," Buckingham said.
+"It's a good idea to limit fruit juice, even if it's fresh, to 4-ounce per day since most fresh vegetable juices have apple and/or carrot added to them, both of which have a fair amount of sugar.
 I think it's a good idea to limit sugar consumption even when the sugars are naturally occurring as in fruit juice."

 Beware of anything that's not made from a single ingredient, or markets itself as a health beverage.
 If the package has to lure you into the health benefits, use skepticism before you plunk in a straw.

 Look beyond the name or package promises and go straight to the nutrition facts and ingredients, especially if you're not near a fresh juice or produce shop and want to buy a health product.
-"Juice and smoothie companies tend to give their products fancy names that can distract you from what's really in them," Angela Stanford, R.D. told Shape.
+"Juice and smoothie companies tend to give their products fancy names that can distract you from what's really in them," Angela Stanford, registered dietician. told Shape.
 "Ignore the monikers and check out the ingredients instead.
 Choose a vegetable-based juice to maximize nutrients while keeping blood sugar levels in check."

 Bottom line: Elixirs and shots aren't bad, but you have to understand what you're ingesting.